 Reconciliation means reestablishing the relationship.
 It doesn't mean making it exactly as it was before it was damaged or broken.
 It doesn't mean resolving every disagreement because that's not going to happen.
 What you can do is disagree without being disagreeable.
 That's the wise thing, the mature thing, the Jesus thing.

 We can have unity without uniformity.
-We can walk hand in hand together without seeing eye to eye.
-If you focus on restoration you won't get bogged down with small petty stuff.
+We can walk hand in hand together without agreeing completely.
+If you focus on restoration, you won't get bogged down with small petty stuff.
 The emphasis will be on the relationship not the issue.

 There’s a lot of conflict in the world.
 It’s filled with wars, division, arguments, prejudice, racism, terrorism, and partisanism.
 And as a result, we have broken relationships.
 We have a broken economy.
 We have a broken government.
 We have broken marriages.
 And we have broken lives and broken hearts.